Mount Banks Summit Walk in the Blue Mountains

 Mount Banks in the Blue Mountains

 Mount Banks is one of those peaks where the basalt is still present, creating a fertile soil that supports a rich vegetation different from other parts of the Blue Mountains.
+And that is why the mountain is populated with so many trees.

 The mountain was named after Sir Joseph Banks by George Caley, an English botanist and explorer and the first European settler to reach the Mt Banks summit in 1804.